All Posts

 • Accommodations available: Hotels, resorts, cabins, motels, vacation rentals, campgrounds

-Gatlinburg is home to plenty of holiday parades and festivals.
+Gatlinburg is home to plenty of holiday parades and festivals, making it ideal for Christmas activities in Gatlinburg.
 During winter, the Trolley Ride of Lights showcases the town’s festive celebration with millions of lights throughout the city.
 Gatlinburg is also one of the few places to spot fireflies in the Smoky Mountains between late May and early June — considered the best time to visit the Smokies.

 From museums and mini-golf to the longest pedestrian cable bridge in North America, there’s no shortage of family fun in this charming mountain town.